wojciech-kulik/filenav.nvim/README.md

 the browser's back and forward buttons.
 It maintains a list of visited files and allows you to navigate between them.

-If you go back to a file and navigate to a new file, all the following files will be removed from the history.

 ### Example 1

-- You visit files: 1, 2, 3, 4
+- Visit files: 1, 2, 3, 4
-- You go back to file 2 using `:FilenavPrev` twice
+- Go back to file 2 using `:FilenavPrev` twice
-- You navigate to file 5 using Telescope
+- Navigate to file 5 using Telescope
 - The history will be: 1, 2, 5

 ### Example 2

-- You visit files: 1, 2, 3, 4
+- Visit files: 1, 2, 3, 4
-- You navigate to file 2 using Telescope
+- Navigate to file 2 using Telescope
-- You navigate to file 5 using Telescope
+- Navigate to file 5 using Telescope
 - The history will be: 1, 2, 3, 4, 2, 5

+If you call `:FilenavPrev` you will got back to file 2, then 4, etc.

 ## Installation